Post-hoc Probabilistic Vision-Language Models: Experiments

 \subsection{Efficiency and robustness: How efficient and robust is BayesVLM?}

 Following the protocol for zero-shot experiments, we assessed the performance of BayesVLM when estimating the Hessian in settings where the training data is not available, an increasingly common setting for modern machine learning models.
 In particular, we estimated the Hessian of BayesVLM using the CC12M as a proxy dataset for CLIP models and used the LAION-400M dataset as a proxy for Google's SigLIP model.
-We find that BayesVLM provides robust uncertainty estimates for CLIP even when estimated on the proxy dataset, \cf, \cref{tab:uq_results_base_laion_vs_cc12m}.
-Moreover, BayesVLM provides competitive results for SigLIP, a VLM model trained on proprietary data (\cref{tab:uq_results_siglip} in \cref{app:zero_shot_results}), is robust \wrt the pseudo-data count $\tau$ (\cref{app:subsec:pseudo_count}), and provides interpretable uncertainties under corruptions (\cref{app:subsec:interpreting_cossim}).\looseness-3
+We find that BayesVLM provides robust uncertainty estimates for CLIP even when estimated on the proxy dataset, \cf, \cref{tab:uq_results_base_laion_vs_cc12m}, and it remains stable under mild distribution shifts in the proxy dataset (see \cref{app:subsec:proxy_shift}).
+Moreover, BayesVLM provides competitive results for SigLIP, a VLM model trained on proprietary data (\cref{tab:uq_results_siglip} in \cref{app:zero_shot_results}), is robust \wrt the pseudo-data count $\tau$ (\cref{app:subsec:pseudo_count}), provides interpretable uncertainties under corruptions (\cref{fig:perturbation_plot_main_text}), and and maintains calibration under substantial distribution shift~(\cref{app:subsec:zeroshot_imagenet_adversarial}).\looseness-3

 \paragraph{Computational overhead} Compared to the deterministic CLIP, BayesVLM adds under 5\% runtime for CLIP-base and less than 1\% for huge models (\cref{tab:runtime} in \cref{app:runtime}).
 Inference cost rises only $0.11\%$ GFLOPs for CLIP-base, whereas TTA needs an $80\times$ increase, see \cref{tab:flops} in \cref{app:runtime}.\looseness-3